I’m Eduardo Vera and I welcome you to Mirimiri as warmly as Ica, my hometown.

 The services I offer here are the product of skills learned empirically over the past few years.
 I have the commitment to get certified and join some association… as soon as I become independent and get the money, of course.
 I particularly think that preparing to take the CIOL DipTrans and the Cambridge Proficiency Exam would give me a decent level.

-Mirimiri means nothing as I know, if you ask.
+Mirimiri means nothing as I know.
 Maybe that’s why I decided to adopt the name.
 Besides, it can be pronounced without problems in Quechua and Japanese (ミリミリ).

 Ten things about me